 The boundaries were determined for the Douro Valley’s vineyards in 1756, making it the oldest demarcated wine region in the world.
 In fact, wine production goes back 2,000 years.
 The terraced fields on either side of the Douro River are breathtaking and unique to the region.
 In a country brimming with natural beauty, the Douro Valley is considered one of the crown jewels.

-A multi-use project built among the vineyard terraces of the stunning Douro Valley with 11 hectares overlooking the Douro river with a river front of approximately 500 meters.
-The project consists of a 5 star resort hotel with 80 suites, 60 luxury villas all with river front infinite pool, a spa, a panoramic restaurant, marina, tennis and padel court, minigolf, vineyards and its private train station.
+A multi-use project built among the vineyard terraces of the stunning Douro Valley with 11 hectares overlooking the Douro river with a riverfront of approximately 500 meters.
+The project consists of a 5-star resort hotel with 80 suites, 60 luxury villas all with a riverfront infinite pool, a spa, a panoramic restaurant, a marina, tennis and padel court, minigolf, vineyards, and its private train station.

 The Exit Plan